MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/Arm_Overview.md

 ## Windows IoT Enterprise on Arm vs. x86/x64

 Windows IoT Enterprise on Arm is designed to be familiar for device builders and developers used to working with x86/x64.
-The large majority of documentation for Windows IoT Enterprise applies to both ARM64 and x86/x64, with differences called out directly in each feature's documentation page.
+Most of the documentation for Windows IoT Enterprise applies to both ARM64 and x86/x64, with differences called out directly in each feature's documentation page.
 A few general points to consider are mentioned below.

 ### Applications

 Windows IoT Enterprise on Arm can run both **native** ARM64 applications and **emulated** x86/x64 applications.

 **Native** ARM64 applications are applications that are compiled and built specifically for the ARM64 architecture.
-Native Arm64 applications will provide the best performance, responsiveness, and power consumption.
+Native Arm64 applications provide the best performance, responsiveness, and power consumption.

 **Emulated** applications are x86/x64 applications that are run as-is without modification on Windows IoT Enterprise on Arm using inbox emulation technology. x86/x64 application emulation provides a fast way for device builders to port existing x86/x64 designs to ARM64.
 Windows 10 IoT Enterprise on Arm supports emulating x86 applications, whereas Windows 11 IoT Enterprise on Arm supports emulating both x86 and x64 applications.